PabloMK7/libcwav/README.md

 2. Clone or download the repo and open a command prompt.
 3. Run `make install` and confirm there aren't any errors.
 4. In your project makefile, add the following to the `LIBDIRS` line (or similar): `$(DEVKITPRO)/libcwav`
+5. In your project makefile, add the following to the `LIBS` line (or similar): `-lcwav` if the already listed libraries start with `-l` or just `cwav` if they don't.
-5. Add `#include "cwav.h"` in your source files to use the library.
+6. Add `#include "cwav.h"` in your source files to use the library.

 You can check all the available function calls in the documentation provided in [cwav.h](include/cwav.h).